The Ethiopian Flag: History, Colors and Meaning

 People's Democratic Republic of Ethiopia (1987–1991)

-In 1987, Colonel Mengistu Haile Mariam (the Derg leader) established the People's Democratic Republic of Ethiopia (PDRE) with a new flag bearing a Marxist-inspired coat of arms.
-This 1987–1991 flag retained the tricolour stripes but added a central emblem featuring:
+In 1987, Colonel Mengistu Haile Mariam established the People's Democratic Republic of Ethiopia (PDRE) with a new flag bearing a Marxist-inspired coat of arms.
+This flag retained the tricolour stripes but added a central emblem.

-End of an Era: The PDRE flag was an overtly Marxist design which lasted until Mengistu's regime was overthrown in 1991.
-During the civil war that toppled the dictatorship, the rebels (the Ethiopian People's Revolutionary Democratic Front, EPRDF) notably flew the old plain tricolour as their banner of liberation.
+End of an era: The PDRE flag lasted until the regime was overthrown in 1991.
+During the civil war that toppled the dictatorship, the rebels notably flew the old plain tricolour as their banner of liberation.
 The flag's proportion was changed to 1:2 during this time, which remains the standard today.

 After the fall of the communist regime in 1991, Ethiopia's interim government reverted to the simple green-yellow-red flag without any emblem.
-This plain tricolour, long a symbol of Ethiopian identity, was used during the transitional period (1991–1995) while a new constitutional order was established.
+This plain tricolour was used during the transitional period (1991–1995) while a new constitutional order was established.

 The 1996 Design: Symbol of Unity in Diversity

-On 31 October 1996, following the adoption of a new constitution earlier that year, Ethiopia introduced its current national flag.
-The modern flag kept the traditional tricolour but added a new national emblem at the center: a blue circular disk with a golden five-pointed star (pentagram) and rays.
+On 31 October 1996, Ethiopia introduced its current national flag.
+The modern flag kept the traditional tricolour but added a new national emblem at the center: a blue circular disk with a golden star and rays.

 The Star of Unity